rstudio/rviews-community/README.md

 * Did you clean up some messy code, use R to answer a burning question you had, or explore a cool function?
 Write a blog post on it!
 * Did you write a research paper?
 Write a short-form blog post showcasing your analysis and results!
-* Did you create or find a cool package?
+* Did you create or find a package that you want others to know about?
 Write a [vignette](https://r-pkgs.org/vignettes.html) showcasing what the package helps solve!
 * Are you writing a book on R?
 Share a short version of what your book dives into!

 ### Code of Conduct